fago/rules/README.txt

    your rules.

  * If you install the token module, you can make use of token replacements in your rules.
-   Get the module from http://drupal.org/project/token and activate it - that's it.
+   Get the module from http://drupal.org/project/token.
+Make sure you have a recent version, a development snapshot which stems from >27.08.08 or once released version 6.12.
+Then just activate the module - that's it.

    You don't need to enable the token actions module as rules provides already equivalent actions, which are better integrated into the rules module.